Milestone 4: Crisis center feature

 The user needs a way to open the popup.
 Open the

-and add a "Contact" link.<a [routerLink]="[{ outlets: { popup: ['compose'] } }]">Contact</a>
+AppComponent and add a "Contact" link.<a [routerLink]="[{ outlets: { popup: ['compose'] } }]">Contact</a>

 Although the

-directive.
-You have to specify the named outlet in a link parameters array and bind it to the RouterLink
+compose route is pinned to the "popup" outlet, that's not sufficient for wiring the route to a RouterLink directive.
+You have to specify the named outlet in a link parameters array and bind it to the RouterLink with a property binding.

 The link parameters array contains an object with a single

-property whose value is another object keyed by one (or more) outlet names.
-In this case there is only the "popup" outlet property and its value is another link parameters array that specifies the compose
+outlets property whose value is another object keyed by one (or more) outlet names.
+In this case there is only the "popup" outlet property and its value is another link parameters array that specifies the compose route.

 You are in effect saying, when the user clicks this link, display the component associated with the

-route in the popup
+composeroute in the popup outlet.

 This

-object within an outer object was completely unnecessary when there was only one route and one unnamed outlet to think about.
+outlets object within an outer object was completely unnecessary when there was only one route and one unnamed outlet to think about.

 The router assumed that your route specification targeted the unnamed primary outlet and created these objects for you.